mnit-rtmc/iris/docs/video.md

 There are several methods available for switching video monitors.
-Using any of these methods, when a [camera] is assigned to a `monitor num`, **all** monitors and [flow]s with that number will be switched.
+Using any of these methods, when a [camera] is assigned to a `monitor num`, **all** monitors and [flow streams] with that number will be switched.

 ### Camera Tab